-The Information Technology Planning Council includes two legislators and Legislative Branch staff to oversee the maintenance of the IT environment.
+The Information Technology Planning Council includes two legislators and Legislative Branch staff to oversee the maintenance and future project planning in the IT environment.

 The Legislative Consumer Committee appoints the Consumer Counsel, a position required by the Montana Constitution.
 The Consumer Counsel represents Montana public utility and transportation consumers before the Public Service Commission, state and federal courts, and administrative agencies in matters concerning public utility regulation.
 Two Senators and two Representatives, appointed by the Committee on Committees and the Speaker of the House, respectively, serve on the panel.